 Lack of development

 Nepal is one of the least developed countries in the world.
 A quarter of the population lives under the international poverty line, while 46% is unemployed.
 Thousands of people die every year due to malnutrition and diseases resulting from dire living conditions, with limited access to healthcare preventing recovery.
 HIV/AIDS is an increasing problem with 50,000 people living with the disease, and Nepalese society is blighted by poverty, illiteracy, gender inequality and poor education.

 Children in Nepal

 The number of children in Nepal without parental care, or at risk of losing such care, is increasing.
 Political unrest, widespread poverty and the spread of HIV/AIDS all rob children of their parents.
 Over a third of children between the ages of five and 14 are forced to work to sustain their families, many in the sex industry.
-Consequently, only 60% of children are enrolled at school drop-out rates are high, meaning few children reap the lifelong benefits of a full education.
+Consequently, only two thirds of children are enrolled at school, and drop-out rates are high, meaning few children reap the lifelong benefits of a full education.

 Our charity work in Nepal

 Our nine Villages across the small country of Nepal help children and families in the most deprived areas.
 We tailor our work to the needs of individual communities, supporting children with special needs in Jorpati and providing care to refugees from Tibet in Pokhara.
 Across the country, our emphasis is on providing a decent education to ensure children get the best possible start in life and supporting fragile families in the community.